michelesr/thesis/src/ci.md

 ![Gogs triggers a SCM pull in reply to a developer push](images/jenkins-poll.eps)

-### Scheduling of periodic pulls
+### Scheduling of periodic pulls and builds

-The scheduling of periodic checks for the gasistafelice job can be done from `http://localhost:5000/job/gasistafelice/configure` by filling the `Poll SCM -> Schedule` field of the form.
+The scheduling of periodic checks for the gasistafelice job can be done from `http://localhost:5000/job/gasistafelice/configure` by filling the `Build Triggers -> Poll SCM -> Schedule` field of the form.

 The syntax used for scheduling the pulls is similar to the one used for *CRON* jobs.
 A nightly build can be scheduling with this syntax:

     0 0 * * *

-This will execute a build every night at midnight, but a better approach is using the H tag:
+This will execute a SCM pull every night at midnight, but a better approach is using the H tag:

     H H * * *

 This syntax will assure the execution of the job once a day, but a random chosen time, avoiding the overlapping of more jobs.

+Periodical builds can be setted filling the form in `Build Triggers -> Build Periodically` using the same syntax used for scheduling pulls.

+If the periodical build is based on a different build script, for example for clearing Docker cache, a new job has to be added and scheduled.

 #### Parallel Jobs